RonInglesby/demothon-ral-2025/README.md

 ## Installation

 Create two cloud brokers and mesh them.
-Create the queues.
+Create the queues & subscriptions.

 Use docker compose to install the OPCUA generator and micro-integration.

 Use Azure-Template-demothon-ral-2025.zip to create the Azure artefects.

-For Fabric sign up for a demo account (30 days) create the event stream
+For Fabric sign up for a demo account (30 days) create the event stream.
 ![image](EventStream.PNG)